dani-77/cereus-pkgs/CONTRIBUTING.md

 ### Committing your changes

 After making your changes, please check that the package builds successfully.
-From the top level directory of your local copy of the `void-packages` repository, run:
+From the top level directory of your local copy of the `cereus-pkgs` repository, run:

     $ ./xbps-src pkg <pkgname>

-Your package must build successfully for at least x86, but we recommend also trying a cross-build for armv6l* as well, e.g.:
+Your package should build successfully for at least `x86_64`, unless it is specific to either `x86_64-musl` or `i686` (like `musl-locales`)

-    $ ./xbps-src -a armv6l pkg <pkgname>

 When building for `x86_64*` or `i686`, building with the `-Q` flag or with `XBPS_CHECK_PKGS=yes` set in `etc/conf` (to run the check phase) is strongly encouraged.
 Also, new packages and updates will not be accepted unless they have been runtime tested by installing and running the package.